-- HOMA CAPITAL uses the services of extra-financial research agencies such as Moody's, RepRisk and Ethifinance Gaïa Rating, which provide it with a list of excluded companies as well as a follow-up of controversies. - HOMA CAPITAL strictly enforces its exclusion policy.
-The exhaustiveness of the exclusion list depends mainly on the investment universe covered by our external service providers and the information published by the companies. - The list of excluded companies is communicated every six months to the Strategic Responsibility Committee, which reviews and validates it. - If a company in which we invest finds itself on the list of involved companies when it is updated, we undertake to sell the stock as soon as possible, but without haste, in order to respect the interests of our clients. - The list of excluded securities is thus updated at least once every six months.
+- HOMA CAPITAL uses the services of extra-financial research agencies, which provide it with a list of excluded companies as well as a follow-up of controversies. - HOMA CAPITAL strictly enforces its exclusion policy.
+The exhaustiveness of the exclusion list depends mainly on the investment universe covered by our external service providers and the information published by the companies. - The list of excluded companies is communicated annually to the Strategic Responsibility Committee, which reviews and validates it. - If a company in which we invest finds itself on the list of involved companies when it is updated, we undertake to sell the stock as soon as possible, but without haste, in order to respect the interests of our clients. - The list of excluded securities is thus updated at least once every six months.